• Venous Stasis Ulcers

 Meet the Team

-Emanuel Papadakis, RVT, RDCS - Technical Director
+Emanuel "Manny" Papadakis, RVT, RDCS - Technical Director

 Manny is a registered diagnostic cardiac sonographer (RDCS) and registered vascular technologist (RVT) through the American Registry for Diagnostic Medical Sonography (ARDMS), the main accreditation organization for sonographers.